-The MRC Cancer Unit undertakes world-leading research into understanding how cancers develop, and seeks to translate this knowledge into new approaches for diagnosis and treatment that can be applied in the clinic.
+The MRC Cancer Unit undertakes world-leading research into understanding how cancers develop, and seeks to translate this knowledge into new approaches for diagnosis and treatment that can be applied in the clinic, using innovative enabling technologies.

-Our focus is on discovering the early steps in epithelial carcinogenesis, because we believe that better understanding of these steps will lead to new methods to improve the care and survival of patients with epithelial malignancies such as pancreatic, oesophageal, lung, breast and skin cancers.
+Our focus is on discovering the earliest steps that lead to the transformation of normal cells into cancers arising in epithelial tissue, because we believe that better understanding of these steps will lead to new methods to improve the care and survival of patients with common and serious malignancies such as pancreatic, oesophageal, lung, breast and skin cancers.

 Our work has four main objectives: